D-Rok: Brian May

-D-Rok owes some popularity to the fact that Brian May, guitarist of Queen played on two of the songs ("Get out of My Way" and "Red Planet Blues").
+D-Rok owes some popularity to the fact that Brian May, guitarist of Queen played on the single "Get out of My Way".
 In an interview with Kerrang! magazine, lead singer Sigh explained that May had visited a Games Workshop store with his son, met the band, and offered his services.
 Sigh went on to say that May had been offended when he was asked to tune up his guitar before recording his parts.